A New Health Disparities Toolkit for Public Health Agencies to Improve Their Practices

 Researchers gathered data for the inventory by conducting literature searches, distributing an online survey about disparity efforts to 619 local public health agency leaders who had indicated in the 2008 NAACHO profile that they had engaged in activities to address disparities, and interviewing officials from 38 local health departments.
 This enabled the researchers to learn more about their programs to address health disparities.

-The research team created a Health Disparities Toolkit, a searchable database of summaries of 27 programs and tools to address health disparities from local health departments.
+- The research team created a Health Disparities Toolkit, a searchable database of summaries of 27 programs and tools to address health disparities from local health departments.
 The toolkit was designed to provide policy-makers, public health systems researchers, and public health leaders with inspiration and ideas for implementing programs to address health disparities and inequities.
-The 27 summaries are part of NAACHO's larger toolkit of resources for public health agencies.